DS3231 Arduino Tutorial: Real-Time Clock with LCD1602, Alarms & Temperature

 Overall, the DS3231 is the best choice for Arduino clocks, IoT nodes, and data logging projects.

-Applications of DS3231 in Arduino Projects
+Common Applications of DS3231 with Arduino

 The DS3231 module is used in many real-world Arduino applications.
 Some popular examples include: